-Information for continuing students/scholars requesting a travel signature from abroad
+Information for continuing students and scholars requesting a travel signature during winter recess:

 Option 1: Request an I-20/DS-2019 Reprint

 Option 2: Enter the US on I-515A

 The I-515A is a document issued by the US Port of Entry officer that allows students and scholars to re-enter the US on a temporary status of 30 days.
 If you do not have a valid travel signature, you will likely be issued a Form I-515A by the US Port of Entry officer.
 Since this is a temporary stay document that only allows 30 days stay in the US, it is very important you meet with an OIS advisor immediately upon arrival to fix your status to F-1 or J-1 D/S. Entering on an I-515A may cause some delays at the Port of Entry, so please plan accordingly.